 July 7th, 1498 was a Thursday, apparently.
 This was also the day that Emperor Maximilian I decided his chapel choir needed an upgrade, thus bringing to life an institution that is still going strong over 500 years later: the Wiener Hofmusikkapelle.

-- An orchestra and choir drawn from Vienna’s best
+- Orchestra & choir draws from Vienna’s best

 - See also: